zhanghaocore/python-sdk/README.md

     return f"Hello, {name}!"
 ```

-FastMCP handles all the complex protocol details and server management, so you can focus on building great tools.
-It's designed to be high-level and Pythonic - in most cases, decorating a function is all you need.

-FastMCP was originally developed by Jeremiah Lowin at [jlowin/fastmcp](https://github.com/jlowin/fastmcp).
-We are grateful for his contribution in developing this excellent framework that has now been integrated into MCP.
+FastMCP features:
+- Simple, decorator-based API
+- Automatic type handling and validation
+- Built-in support for async functions
+- Progress reporting and logging
+- Resource templating
+- Image handling

-### Low-Level Implementation
+### Low-Level Server (Advanced)

-For more control, you can use the low-level MCP implementation directly.
-This gives you full access to the protocol and allows you to customize every aspect of your server.
-We recommend using `mcp.server.lowlevel` for all low-level server implementations, as the direct `mcp.server` imports will be deprecated and removed in SDK 2.0.0.
+For more control, you can use the low-level server implementation directly.
+This gives you full access to the protocol and allows you to customize every aspect of your server:

 ```python
 from mcp.server.lowlevel import Server, NotificationOptions